 The pursuit of peace gives purpose to my painting, brought to life by a curiosity for international culture, art history, everyday objects, and objective values.

 I look up to great creatives of the 20th century, wanting to “carry the torch,” as it were, from where artists like Jasper Johns, Josef Albers, Agnes Martin, and Alma Thomas left it.
 There is much to be done with painting still inspired by painting, by daily life and the inner life, and by care, color, and play.
-While the art world hurtles through postmodernity, I want to take a step back and serve the unfulfilled ambition of modernity – to make for humanity a better place.
+While the art world hurtles past postmodernity, I step back to serve the unfulfilled ambition of modernity – to make for humanity a better place.

 It was the painter Wassily Kandinsky who declared that art is “a power which must be directed to the improvement and refinement of the human soul.”
 I wield this power by searching world cultures not only for art and visual artifacts but truth and wisdom.
 The inquiries of modern art, so largely (yet vaguely) preoccupied with spiritual concerns, are a fitting vehicle for findings both physical and metaphysical.
 International peace must begin with inner peace.